Creole language: Overview

 A creole is believed to arise when a pidgin, developed by adults for use as a second language, becomes the native and primary language of their children – a process known as nativization.
-The pidgin-creole life cycle was studied by American linguist Robert Hall in the 1960s.
+The pidgin–creole life cycle was studied by American linguist Robert Hall in the 1960s.

 Some linguists, such as Derek Bickerton, posit that creoles share more grammatical similarities with each other than with the languages from which they are phylogenetically derived.
 However, there is no widely accepted theory that would account for those perceived similarities.
 Moreover, no grammatical feature has been shown to be specific to creoles.

 Many of the creoles known today arose in the last 500 years, as a result of the worldwide expansion of European maritime power and trade in the Age of Discovery, which led to extensive European colonial empires.
 Like most non-official and minority languages, creoles have generally been regarded in popular opinion as degenerate variants or dialects of their parent languages.
 Because of that prejudice, many of the creoles that arose in the European colonies, having been stigmatized, have become extinct.
 However, political and academic changes in recent decades have improved the status of creoles, both as living languages and as object of linguistic study.
 Some creoles have even been granted the status of official or semi-official languages of particular political territories.

-Linguists now recognize that creole formation is a universal phenomenon, not limited to the European colonial period, and an important aspect of language evolution.

 Other scholars, such as Salikoko Mufwene, argue that pidgins and creoles arise independently under different circumstances, and that a pidgin need not always precede a creole nor a creole evolve from a pidgin.
 Pidgins, according to Mufwene, emerged in trade colonies among "users who preserved their native vernaculars for their day-to-day interactions".
 Creoles, meanwhile, developed in settlement colonies in which speakers of a European language, often indentured servants whose language would be far from the standard in the first place, interacted extensively with non-European slaves, absorbing certain words and features from the slaves' non-European native languages, resulting in a heavily basilectalized version of the original language.
 These servants and slaves would come to use the creole as an everyday vernacular, rather than merely in situations in which contact with a speaker of the superstrate was necessary.